DePaul2015SEStudioTeam1/operations-api/README.md

 operations-api
 ==============

-API for the service responsible for interacting with the operations db
+API for the service responsible for interacting with the operations db.